 The game of Ludo was developed from Pachisi and introduced into England in 1896 (one hundred years before the photograph below was taken).

-This photograph was taken at Fatehpur Sikri, India in August 1996.
-Despite the poor quality, the photograph shows a huge ludo type game marked out in the courtyard.
-Games would be played using sixteen slaves from the harem, dressed in appropriate colours, as pieces - the use of children as pieces might produce an interesting school activity.
+This photograph was taken at Fatehpur Sikri, India in August 1996 (when I didn't have a very good camera).
+Despite the poor quality, the photograph shows a huge Pachisi game board marked out in the courtyard.
+Games would be played using sixteen slaves from the harem, dressed in appropriate colours, as pieces - the use of children as pieces might produce an interesting class activity!